Ashtosh007/SecurifyPdf_-_Advance_SecurifyPDF/README.md

 ✅ No External Dependencies Required – Runs smoothly on Windows 🖥

 The .exe file offers services like an application; you can run it without installing Python on your PC.
-How to Run .py files:-
+How to Run .exe files:-
-1️⃣ Open the Python file (.py)
+1️⃣ Open the Python file (.exe)
 2️⃣ Run it in one click
 3️⃣ Enjoy hassle-free PDF security & management! 🚀